SpoonX/aurelia-filter/doc/usage.md

 An array with objects containing the `name` and `value`.
 If no `type` is given it will assume that the column is a `text`.

 When the given `type` is a `datetime`, `datetime-local` will be used instead because `datetime` is not supported by browsers.

+When the given `type` is a `select`, we assume the given column is an enumeration.
+Thus we will generate the options for the select element based on the enum values of the entity.

 When the input value is invalid, for example with `datetime-local`, it will add the `has-error` class to the input. (styled default by bootstrap)